 At WNNS, we believe in the importance of helping children feel connected to not only the community within our walls, but to the community beyond our school, as well.
 For younger students in our 2s and 3s programs, a sense of connectedness to our community is brought about through walks around the neighborhood to view exciting sights such as the Williamsburg Bridge, the Manhattan skyline, local gardens, and through play with other city kids at area playgrounds.

-For older students in our 4s program, a sense of place within the larger community of Williamsburg is explored through field trips.
+For older students in our 4s program, a sense of place within the larger community of Williamsburg is explored through occasional field trips.
 In keeping with our child-led emergent curriculum, field trips in the Williamsburg community are meant to extend and enrich knowledge of topics that are of interest to each particular class.
-Past field trips have included visiting a local optometrist office, the fire department, the flower shop Sprout, the restaurant Walter Foods, and even taking a short trip on the B32 bus!
+Past field trips have included visiting a local optometrist's office, a fire house, the flower shop, Sprout, the restaurant Walter Foods, and even taking a short trip on the B32 bus!